umuthopeyildirim/markai/README.md

 ![License](https://img.shields.io/github/license/umuthopeyildirim/markai)

 MarkAI is a AI-platform that guides you on your employees to be more efficient.
 It is a platform that you can ask questions to your AI and get answers from your documents.
+We designed it to be serverless and scalable.
+It is a platform that you can use for your company or personal use.

 ## Key Features 🎯